 An invitation to the parastatals Elf and Renault to come forward.
-However, on Friday 13 March 1992 it was announced that Alain Prost would not race in Mexico with Ligier, almost certainly would not join the French team as a driver during the season and probably would not do so in 1993 either.
-The partners (led by Renault and Elf) called upon to compete for a large all-national team did not accept the financial demands made by manufacturer Guy Ligier and Prost himself.
-The two had made it known that in order to run a competitive and winning team, at least 150.000.000 lire per year with long-term planning was needed.
-Too onerous a commitment that the two big companies did not feel like signing up to.
+However, on Friday 13 March 1992, it was announced that Alain Prost would not race in Mexico with Ligier, almost certainly would not join the French team as a driver during the season and probably would not do so in 1993 either.
+The partners (led by Renault and Elf) , called upon to compete for a large all-national team, did not accept the financial demands made by manufacturer Guy Ligier and Prost himself.
+The two had stated that in order to run a competitive and winning team, at least 150.000.000 lire per year with long-term planning were needed.
+Too onerous of a commitment that the two big companies did not feel like signing up to.
 Ligier says that his negotiations with Prost will continue, but it is highly probable that the racer will take this year off, in order to make a comeback in 1993, perhaps at Williams (or with McLaren if Senna were to move to another team).
 And perhaps Alain Prost and Ayrton Senna could team up again.
 The French driver himself raised the possibility in a press conference in which he took stock of his future plans.
-Monday 16 March 1992 Alain Prost confirms that, the negotiations with Ligier having failed, he will take a year's holiday.
+Monday, 16 March 1992, Alain Prost confirms that, the negotiations with Ligier having failed, he will take a year's holiday.

 "If I had wanted to drive this year, I could have done it but I am not a mercenary.
 What is important is to rest mentally.
 The main thing is to follow the technological development and start early, without waiting until February to train".